What Is the Average NHL Career Length for the 2024/25 Season?

 What is the average career length of an NHL player?

-The average age for an NHL player to retire is around 28-30.
-This may seem young, but this makes sense, with the average career length of NHL players being only five years long.
+The average retirement age for an NHL player is between 28 and 30 years old.
+While this may seem young, it aligns with the league’s average career length of about five years.

 Who is the oldest active NHL player?